anasdove2020/songcry/Artist - Song Analytic - Main.md

 ### User Story 4: Tab Navigation System

+**User Story:**
+As a user,
-**As a user, I want to navigate between different analytics views using tabs so that I can access Overview, Discovery, Audience, and Feed Insights data with Overview being the default view.**
+I want to navigate between different analytics views using tabs so that I can access Overview, Discovery, Audience, and Feed Insights data with Overview being the default view.

 **Acceptance Criteria:**